National service in Singapore: Punishment for refusing enlistment without exemptions

 Those who are liable to serve national service but refuse to do so are charged under the Enlistment Act.
 If one is convicted, they may face up to either three years' imprisonment and/or a fine of S$10,000.
-Some national service pre-enlistees will be denied entry into the country if they are overseas while some pre-enlistees are court-martialled for their failure to enlist or refusal to be conscripted.
+Some national service pre-enlistees will be denied entry into the country if they are overseas, while some pre-enlistees are court-martialled for their failure to enlist or refusal to be conscripted.
 Most convicts are Jehovah's Witnesses, who are usually sentenced to three years' imprisonment in the Singapore Armed Forces Detention Barracks, where they are also separated from other conscription offenders and assigned to do mundane tasks such as cooking.
 The government currently does not consider conscientious objection to be a legal reason for refusal of national service.

 Defaulting: draft evasion

 Similarly to enlistees failing to enlist, defaulters would be charged and faced with up to three years' imprisonment and/or a fine of up to S$10,000.

 In 2006, there was a public outcry over the "lenient" sentence which Singaporean-born British pianist Melvyn Tan received for defaulting on his national service obligations in the 1970s after obtaining British citizenship.
 Tan had received a composition fine while other defaulters had been given the maximum fines or imprisonment.
 Clarity over how judges would sentence a defaulter was clearer in successive landmark cases.
 In 2010, Seow Wei Sin was initially given an 18-month prison sentence, which was lowered to a fine of S$5,000 on appeal after the courts had determined that Seow had little substantial connection to Singapore except being born there, and thus had a low culpability for committing the default.
 In 2016, Brian Joseph Chow was initially handed a S$4,500 fine, which was set aside for one-and-a-half month prison sentence upon appeal.
-Chow had a substantial connection to Singapore, having been born and raised here, thus the prison sentence instead of just a fine.
+Chow had a substantial connection to Singapore, having been born and raised here; thus, the prison sentence was imposed instead of just a fine.
 Additionally, by delaying national service obligations, it would violate "the principles of equity and universality and undermined the fair share agreement,” under which all males had to serve at the same time.
 In Chow's case, Justice Chan Seng Onn listed the factors which would determine the sentence given: